codefellows-portland-javascript-401d4/fizz-buzz/README.md

 # Mark's Fizz Buzz
 ## How to run
 fizzbuzz.js is a library with a fizzbuzz() function.
 If you call fizzbuzz(n) with an integer n, it will perform the classic "fizz buzz" sequence up to that integer (inclusive).

-If you run from the command line with an integer parameter, it will print the sequence to stdout.
+To use this module, require lib/fizzbuzz in your program.

 ## License
 The MIT License (MIT)